 Go ahead, inject some humor, or deliver a concise and high-impact message.
 Narrative production lets you dial it all in at the volume, tone, and intensity that suits your needs.

-HOW THE PRODUCTION PROCESS WORKS FOR DOCU-STYLE PROJECTS
+VIDEO PRODUCTION STEPS FOR DOCU-STYLE PROJECTS

 Yes.
 Exactly.
 LAI Video has excelled at capturing unscripted and informative stories through candid interviews for, like, ever.
 And we’ve also got our first feature-length documentary under our belts.
 Our docu-style work wins awards—for our team, and our clients.